Social anxiety disorder

 Young people and social anxiety

-Young people are often very concerned with the image that others have of them, and how they come across to others.
+Young people are often very concerned with the image that others have of them and how they come across to others.
 People with social anxiety have this to an extreme degree.
-They are constantly afraid of being perceived as strange or odd, or they are afraid of their own reactions to situations, for example, they worry about blushing, shaking or sweating.
+They are constantly afraid of being perceived as strange or odd or fearful of their reactions to situations; for example, they worry about blushing, shaking or sweating.
 Because of this, they try to avoid social situations.
 They often dread going to school or work.
-By avoiding these situations, they could develop a 'fear of the fear', which could result in a circle of fear that is difficult to break.
+By avoiding these situations, they could develop a 'fear of the fear', resulting in a circle of fear that is difficult to break.

 Characteristics and symptoms of social anxiety